Greece Moments Greece Moments

 Griechische Restaurants Empfehlung Speisen Typische Küche

-Greek dips: Tzatziki & Co.*
+Greek Dips: Tzatziki & Co.*

-*often referred to simply as “salads” on the menu
+*often also referred to as a salad

-Tzatziki (also tzatziki or tzatziki), τζατζίκι
+Tzatziki (also Zaziki or Tsatsiki), τζατζίκι

 Tzatziki Zaziki Gesund Griechenland Restaurants

-Almost every Greek table will feature a bowl of tzatziki
+Almost every Greek menu includes tzatziki

 Skordalia, Σκορδαλιά (V)